Professor of Management Practice, Chair RIKON research group, Professor (partner faculty) - Shanghai University, China

 Authored/ co-authored 80+ papers, posters & case studies at national and international conferences and symposiums, including:

-Management: Academy of Management; Irish Academy of Management; IMP; European Foundation of Management Development (EFMD); Developing Leadership Capability; IFASM
+Management: Academy of Management; Irish Academy of Management; Industrial Marketing and Purchasing Group (IMP); European Foundation of Management Development (EFMD); Developing Leadership Capability; IFASM

 Research: EdNib Research Methods for Business and Management Studies; Action Research